espressif/idf-eclipse-plugin/README.md

 * Select `Serial Port` for your board.
 Example: /dev/cu.SLAB_USBtoUART
 * And, configure the remaining settings and click on Ok to launch the eclipse terminal and which will listen the USB port

-**ADDITIONAL NOTE:** This won't display anything immediately until the application is flashed to the board.
+**ADDITIONAL NOTE:** This won't display anything immediately until the application is flashed on to the board.

 ## Flashing the Application
 ESP-IDF has a tool called "idf.py" which is a wrapper around make flash command with some handy operations.
 Follow the below instructions to hook the idf.py to the launch configuration